 An intelligent, high-energy working dog, the Australian Cattle Dog (ACD) is America's 54th most popular dog breed, and has been recognized by the American Kennel Club (AKC) since 1980.

-A crucial player in the development of Australia’s beef industry, the ACD is a unique dog with an interesting history stretching back to the mid 1800s.
+A crucial player in the development of Australia's beef industry, the ACD is a unique dog with an interesting history stretching back to the mid 1800s.
+If you're looking for an athletic, incredibly intelligent dog to add to your family, the ACD might be for you.

 In 1840, a Queensland, Australia man, George Elliott, began breeding Dingo-blue merle Collie crosses in the hopes of creating a good working dog.
 He succeeded.
 The puppies he produced turned into such able working dogs, that cattlemen began purchasing Elliott's puppies for themselves.
 Among those who purchased the puppies were Jack and Harry Bagust, two brothers.